huangli712/iQIST/docs/src/ch02/inc.md

 ### FLINK

-Specify where the FLINK is.
-Now the iQIST software package depends on FLINK heavily.
+Specify where the Flink is.
+Now the iQIST software package depends on Flink heavily.

 **Possible options**:

 > * /Users/lihuang/Working/dmft/flink/src

-Please download the latest version of [FLINK](https://github.com/huangli712/Flink).
+Please download the latest version of [Flink](https://github.com/huangli712/Flink).
 And then install it on your favourite directory.